Camp InfoCamp Information

 TRANSFER TO A DIFFERENT CAMP

-There is no fee to transfer from one sport to another (Example: Football to Basketball).
-There is no transfer fee when transferring from housing to non-housing within the same sport or when transferring between weeks of the same camp.
+Transfer is available in some cases.
+When available, there is no transfer fee when transferring from housing to non-housing within the same sport or when transferring between weeks of the same camp.
 When transferring from non-housing to housing the additional housing upgrade fee will apply.
 If the new camp is less expensive you will receive a refund.

 All transfers can be completed by calling (619) 260-2999 or emailing firstname.lastname@example.org.
 Transfers will be granted on a space-available basis only.